 Pairing complementary strategies for efficient allocation

-As the sector allocation graph below depicts, the distinct growth approach of WCM Investment Management and Harris Associates’ disciplined value-oriented style can be complementary in overall portfolio construction.
-Their active management process also makes their sector exposures considerably different from the MSCI ACWI ex US index.
+Diverging sector allocation illustrates how the distinct growth approach of WCM Investment Management and Harris Associates’ disciplined value-oriented style can be complementary in overall portfolio construction.
+Their active management process tends to make their sector exposures considerably different from the MSCI ACWI ex US index, as well.
 Therefore, for investors who find their portfolios lacking international diversification2 – and the greater growth potential that goes along with it – pairing these strategies may be an efficient allocation move.

 The MSCI ACWI ex US is a free float-adjusted market capitalization index designed to benchmark the performance of various global equity markets.
 The MSCI ACWI ex US is an unmanaged index of stocks, bonds or mutual funds.
 It is not possible to invest directly in an index.